vhalmd/nomi-telegram/README.md

 TELEGRAM_BOT_TOKEN=jane-doe-telegram-token,john-doe-telegram-token
 ```

+### # Running

+Make sure you have both the `.env` and `bot.exe` files on the same folder.
+Then run the executable file by double-clicking it.

+If a terminal window opens, that means your telegram bots are running, try sending them a message.

+P.S.: If you close the window, your bots will stop responding.

+`TODO: Add docker option`

 ## Sending your Nomi a telegram message

 After you create your telegram bot with [@BotFather](https://core.telegram.org/bots/tutorial#obtain-your-bot-token), you will get a message that looks like this: